NikiforovAll/nikiforovall.github.io/_posts/2022-12-08-dotnet-keycloak-blazorwasm-auth.md

 }
 ```

-Sure enough, we can see the "test-client" in the intended audience.
+Sure enough, we can see the "test-client" in the intended audience claim "aud".
 Make sure it is specified in "resource" from the Keycloak adapter config file and we are ready to access some APIs.

 ### Get access token from Swagger UI